 Some see the World Records, race wins etc and think that I couldn’t possibly get where they are coming from.
 Well, believe it or not, I can!
 I’ve mentioned before that I had to overcome many issues to get to where I am in health, but had just posted current photos.
 Although I believe in moving TOWARD your goals, I’m posting a before/after because many people find it inspiring.
-The “after” picture was taken at 2 AM before I ran the Black Canyon 100K in February.
+The “after” picture was taken at 2 AM before I ran a 100K in February (the day before my 43rd birthday!).
 In the pic, I had just finished packing my drop boxes (haha) and in full disclosure am 6-7 lbs bloated from carb loading for the race!!

 As for the “before” picture… I spent a number of years dealing with poor health.
 Prior to that, I had been very fit, even setting the world records for multi-continent marathon running.
 However, I started to feel like “I can’t lose the last several pounds no matter what I try”, and had other minor symptoms bothering me.
 So I began to go to many doctors to try to find a cure and I sincerely now believe that, “The mind leads, and the body follows,” as my Mom has always said.
 If you believe something is wrong with you, your body will follow and you will find others who will confirm your self-diagnosis.
 Then you focus more on the problem and often, as you get what you focus on, you just get more of the problem as a result.